dgamboa/useapi-hook/README.md

           putTask } from "./utils/api";
       ```
 2. The hook takes a callback function.
 That callback function is an api function with arguments per 2i below:
-    i.
-Here are the HTTP Request options:
+    1. Here are the HTTP Request options:
         - `fetchResource(resource)`
         - `postResource(resource, action, credentials)`
         - `fetchTasks(id)`
         - `postTask(task)`
         - `putTask(task, id)`
-    i.
-Some examples for using the hook:
+    1. Some examples for using the hook:
         - For getting all admins in the database:
           ```jsx
             const [allAdmins, getAllAdmins] = useApi(() => fetchResource("admin"));